Textrux/website/docs/architecture.md

 ## Getting Started with Textrux

-The beauty of the SPASE framework is that it works with existing data.
+The beauty of the Spase framework is that it works with existing data.
 Any CSV file can be loaded into Textrux, where it flows through the complete 10-layer pipeline:

 1. **Substrate Analysis**: Grid topology and coordinates established
 2. **Aggregation**: Filled cells grouped by proximity rules